pepmartinez/cascade-config/README.md

   * `function (path)`: where `path` is the path of the change within the configuration, or null if unknown or affects all the config

 __*Note*__: the object returned by `config()` is mutable, but the object reference itself does not change: if you save it for later, you can read the new config in it after any change, `reload()` included, as expected

+## External loaders
+There are external packages that add loaders to `cascade-config`, thus allowing to read config from other type of sources:
+* [cascade-config-mongodb](https://www.npmjs.com/package/cascade-config-mongodb) cascade-config-mongodb: reads config from mongodb databases